-9.2 Qualifications for Office
+1. Qualifications for Office

-Governors must continue to comply with the qualifications required to hold elected office throughout their period of tenure.
+Governors must continue to comply with the qualifications required to hold office throughout their period of tenure.
 The Trust Secretary should be advised of any changes in circumstances which disqualify the Governor from continuing in office.
-An example of this would be joining the Trust as an employee, given that the number of employees sitting on the Trust's elected body is limited.
+An example of this would be if a public Governor joined the Trust as an employee, at which point they would no longer be able to hold office as a public Governor.

-All Governors will be expected to understand, agree and promote the Trust's Equal Opportunities Policy in every area of their work.
+All Governors will be expected to understand, agree and promote the Trust's Equal Opportunities policy in every area of their work.